 Note that for the linear-time paradigm, module checking coincides with the usual model checking, since for linear temporal formulas ψ we require that all the possible interactions of the system with its environment (corresponding to all computations of M, i.e. to all possible full-paths in T_M) have to satisfy ψ .
-Therefore, while the complexity of model checking for closed and open finite-state systems coincide using linear time logics, when using branching time logics, model checking for open finite-state systems is much harder than model checking for closed finite-state systems.
-In particular, it is proved in [KVW01], that the problem is EXPTIME-complete for specifications in CTL and 2EXPTIME-complete for specifications in CTL is problem in terms of the size of the module is PTIME-complete.
+Therefore, while the complexity of model checking for closed and open finite-state systems coincide using linear time logics, when using branching time logics, model checking for open finite-state systems.
+In particular, it is proved in [14], that the problem is EXPTIME-complete for specifications in CTL^ .
+Moreover, the complexity of this problem in terms of the size of the module is PTIME-complete.

 Recently, the investigation of model-checking techniques has been extended to infinite-state systems.
 An active field of research is model-checking of closed infinite-state sequential systems.
 These are systems in which each state carries a finite, but unbounded, amount of information e.g. a pushdown store.
-The origin of this research is the result of Muller and Schupp that the monadic secondorder theory of context-free graphs is decidable [MS85].
-Concerning pushdown systems, Walukiewicz [Wal96] has shown that model checking these systems with respect to modal μ -calculus is EXPTIME-complete.
-Even for a fixed formula in the alternation-free modal μ -calculus, the problem is EXPTIME-hard in the size of the pushdown system.
-The problem remains EXPTIME-complete also for the logic CTL [Wal00], which corresponds to a fragment of the alternation-free modal μ calculus.
-However, the exact complexity in the size of the system (for a fixed CTLformula) is an open problem: it lies somewhere between PSPACE and EXPTIME [BEM97].
-To the best of our knowledge, the pushdown model checking problem for CTL^ has not been investigated so far.
-However, since CTL^ formulas can be translated to modal μ -calculus with an exponential blow-up [BC96], we obtain that the problem is, at worst, in 2EXPTIME.
+The origin of this research is the result of Muller and Schupp that the monadic second-order theory of context-free graphs is decidable [16].
+Concerning pushdown systems, Walukiewicz [20] has shown that model checking these systems with respect to modal μ -calculus is EXPTIME-complete.
+Even for a fixed formula in the alternation-free modal μ - calculus, the problem is EXPTIME-hard in the size of the pushdown system.
+The problem remains EXPTIME-complete also for the logic CTL [21], which corresponds to a fragment of the alternation-free modal μ -calculus.
+Recently, in [2], it is showed that even for a fixed CTL formula, the problem remains EXPTIME-hard.
+For the logic CTL^ (which subsumes both LTL and CTL), the problem is still harder, since it is 2EXPTIME-complete [2].
 The situation is quite different for linear-time logics.
-Model-checking with LTL and the linear-time μ -calculus is EXPTIME-complete [BEM97].
+Model-checking with LTL and the linear-time μ -calculus is EXPTIME-complete [1].
 However, the problem is polynomial in the size of the pushdown system.

 In the literature, verification of open systems has been also formulated as twoplayers games.
-For pushdown systems, games with parity winning conditions are known to be decidable [Wal96].
-More recently, in [LMS04], it is shown that pushdown games against LTL specifications are 3EXPTIME-complete.
+For pushdown systems, games with parity winning conditions are known to be decidable [20].
+More recently, in [15], it is shown that pushdown games against LTL specifications are 3EXPTIME-complete.

-This paper contributes to the investigation of model checking of open infinitestate systems by introducing Open Pushdown systems (OPD) and considering model checking with respect to CTL and CTL^ .
-An OPD is a pushdown system augmented with finite information that allow to partition the set of configurations (in accordance with the control state and the symbol on the top of the stack) into a set of system configurations and a set of environment configurations.
+This paper contributes to the investigation of model checking of open infinitestate systems by introducing Open Pushdown systems (OPD, for short) and considering model checking with respect to CTL and CTL^ .
+An OPD is a pushdown system in which the set of configurations is partitioned (in accordance with the control state and the symbol on the top of the stack) into a set of system configurations and a set of environment configurations.